rovaughn/platform-docs/platform/manual/microservices/hot-reloading/react.rst

-The ``app`` directory from the microservice is added as ``/app`` in the docker image for the container, as given in step 5.
-The, in step 7, we can see that ``npm start`` is executed.
+The ``app`` directory from the microservice is added as ``/app`` in the docker image for the container, as described in step 5.
+In step 7, we can see that ``npm start`` is executed.
 When we commit and push this dockerfile, the microservice will be running a development webserver that can live-reload changes.